ITMax2026/servicenow-it-support-ticket-cases/cases/excel-crashes-opening-csv.md

-Case Study: Excel Crashes When Opening CSV Files
+# Case Study: Excel Crashes When Opening CSV Files

-Issue
+## Incident Summary

-User reports that Microsoft Excel crashes when attempting to open .csv files.
+**User Report:** User reported that Microsoft Excel crashes immediately whenever they attempt to open any .csv file.

-Environment
+---

-Windows 10/11
+## Environment

-Microsoft Excel (Microsoft 365 desktop app)
+* OS: Windows 10/11

-Symptoms
+* Software: Microsoft Excel (Microsoft 365 Desktop App)

-Excel crashes immediately when opening CSV files
+## Symptoms

-Issue occurs with multiple CSV files
+* Excel crashes immediately upon opening .csv files.

-Web apps and other Office apps unaffected
+* The issue is consistent across multiple different CSV files.

-Troubleshooting Steps
+* Web-based Office apps and other desktop Office apps (Word, Outlook) are unaffected.

-Contacted user and confirmed Excel crashes when opening CSV files
+## Troubleshooting Steps

-Verified issue occurs with multiple CSV files and is isolated to desktop Excel
+1. **Initial Verification:** Contacted the user and screenshared to confirm the crash.
+Verified that the issue was isolated to the desktop version of Excel.

-Checked ServiceNow outage board and confirmed no Microsoft 365 service issues
+2. **Service Check:** Checked the ServiceNow outage board; confirmed no active Microsoft 365 service-wide issues.

-Launched Excel in Safe Mode to rule out add-ins (issue persisted)
+3. **Safe Mode:** Launched Excel in Safe Mode (excel /safe) to rule out third-party add-ins.
+The issue persisted, suggesting a core application fault rather than a plugin conflict.

-Identified likely corrupted Office application components
+4. **Diagnostic:** Identified that the crash behavior pointed toward corrupted Office application components or DLLs.

-Performed Microsoft Office 365 Quick Repair
+## Root Cause

-Root Cause
+**Corrupted Microsoft Office application components.** A specific set of libraries used for file parsing was failing, causing the application to terminate unexpectedly during the file-open process.

-Corrupted Microsoft Office application components causing Excel to crash on file open.
+## Resolution

-Resolution
+* **Action:** Performed a Microsoft Office 365 Quick Repair via the Control Panel (Apps & Features).

-Ran Microsoft Office 365 Quick Repair to restore corrupted application components.
+* **Result:** After the repair finished, Excel was able to open the CSV files successfully without crashing.
-Retested by opening CSV file successfully without crashing.
+* **Confirmation:** User tested several files and confirmed the application is functioning normally.

-User confirmed Excel is functioning normally.
+## Verification

-Verification
+- [x] CSV files open successfully.

-CSV file opens successfully
+- [x] Excel no longer crashes on launch.

-Excel no longer crashes
+- [x] User confirmed resolution.

-User confirmed resolution
+---

-Skills Demonstrated
+## Skills Demonstrated

-Application troubleshooting
+* Application Troubleshooting

-Microsoft Office 365 support
+* Microsoft Office 365 Support

-Isolation and root cause analysis
+* Isolation and Root Cause Analysis (RCA)

-User communication
+* User Communication

-Technical documentation
+* Technical Documentation